Henry Cuellar: Voting rights

-2008 presidential primary
+Other

 On June 15, 2007, Cuellar endorsed then U.S. senator Hillary Clinton for president in 2008.
 He said, "Senator Clinton is the only candidate with the experience and toughness to hit the ground running on her first day in the White House."
 In 2007, he held a fundraiser for Clinton in Laredo that raised over $200,000 and was attended by former president Bill Clinton.